grzesiek-galezowski/tdd-ebook/manuscript/150_Part2Marker.md

 W>
 W> For several next chapters, you will see me do a lot of code and design examples without writing any test.
 This may make you wonder whether you are still reading a TDD book.
 W>
 W> I want to make it very clear that by omitting tests in these chapters I am not advocating writing code or refactoring without tests.
-The only reason I am doing it is that teaching and learning several things at the same time makes everything harder, both for the teacher and for the student.
-Thus, until I explain the object oriented design topics I need to, I want you to be focused only on them.
+The only reason I am doing this is that teaching and learning several things at the same time makes everything harder, both for the teacher and for the student.
+Thus, until I explain the necessary object oriented design topics, I want you to be focused only on them.
 W>
 W> Do not worry.
 After I am done laying ground for mock objects, I am going to re-introduce TDD and write lots of tests.
 Please trust me and be patient.